jordigarciaventura/jordigarciaventura/README.md

 ---

-I am currently studying computer engineering at the University of Lleida (Spain).
+I am currently studying computer engineering at University of Lleida (Spain).
 Passionate about new technologies and motivated to keep learning every day.

 ---